NomexHq/Sleep_Quality/README.md

 Is my sleep quality worse than the average sleep quality? <br>
 Is my sleep duration is less than the average sleep duration? <br>

-Failed to reject the null hypothesis (avarage reported = my avarage) in both cases
+Failed to reject the null hypothesis (average reported = my average) in both cases

 # Multivariable regression
 ![reg1](Pics/Regression_final.png)<br>